VictoriaChoy/victoriachoy.github.io/README.md

 ![feedback2](https://user-images.githubusercontent.com/109213222/182411934-e9b1b3aa-e610-4011-939f-04c5d29cddf3.jpg)

+The feedback comes from a university student majoring in arts and design.
+As per her feedback, she has acknowledged teacher agency although much more can be done to raise her interest in English learning, especially preparation for IELTS.
+Her recent experience in travelling to Tibet would be the next topic to explore.
+The relevance of learning to her experience would be emphasized in future lesson plans.
+Personally, I have never asked about her keenness in her major, which would be interesting to talk about, despite my previous intention to connect exam-preparation learning to her major, particularly the commercial or industrial application.

 References:

 - _Reduction of the Students´ Evaluation of Education Quality Questionnaire_

 <https://upcommons.upc.edu/bitstream/handle/2117/20162/29.pdf?sequence=1>

 - _Student Evaluation of Educational Quality (SEEQ) Standardized Instrument at the U of S_

 <https://teaching.usask.ca/documents/seeq/Standardized_SEEQ_Instrument_at_UofS.pdf>